tredontho/purescript-book/text/chapter6.md

 forall a.
 Semiring a => a -> a
 ```

-Here, we might have annotated this function as `Int -> Int`, or `Number -> Number`, but PSCi shows us that the most general type works for any `Semiring`, allowing us to use our function with both `Int`s and `Number`s.
+Here, we might have annotated this function as `Int -> Int` or `Number -> Number`, but PSCi shows us that the most general type works for any `Semiring`, allowing us to use our function with both `Int`s and `Number.

 ## Instance Dependencies